arthur-ai/bench/docs/source/quickstart.md

 ## Quickstart
 ### Package installation and environment setup
+First download the tar file from the Github releases.
+Next install the package to your python environment.

+Install Bench with optional dependencies for serving results locally (recommended):
+`pip install --find-links=./path_to_tar_file 'arthur-bench[server]'`

 Install Bench with minimum dependencies:

-`pip install -e .`

-Install Bench with optional dependencies for serving results locally:
-`pip install -e '.[server]'`
+`pip install --find-links=./path_to_tar_file 'arthur-bench'`

 Bench has two options for tracking datasets and results:

-1) Local only: save data and run server on the same machine that is running the bench package
+1) Local only (default): save data and run server on the same machine that is running the bench package

 2) Arthur SaaS Platform: Use the package client to log data and results to the Arthur platform.
 Arthur manages data storage and persistence and hosts the bench server.